aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/calculate-pin-values-and-setting-size-of-a-shape/_index.md

 ### **Setting Height and Width Programming Sample**
 The code snippet below shows how to set the shape's height and width.
 The code looks for a shape name rectangle, with the shape ID 1, and sets its Height and Width as double.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-ChangeShapeSize-ChangeShapeSize.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-ChangeShapeSize-ChangeShapeSize.java" >}}